OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-24.md

 ## 1 Chronicles 24:1

-Now the divisions of the sons of Aaron were these:
+Here are the divisions of Aaron's sons:

-> The sons of Aaron were Nadab, Abihu, Eleazar, and Ithamar.
+> Aaron's sons were Nadab, Abihu, Eleazar, and Ithamar.

 ---

 ## 1 Chronicles 24:2

-But Nadab and Abihu died before their father,
+However, Nadab and Abihu passed away before their father,
-and they had no sons.
+and they had no children.

-> So Eleazar and Ithamar served as priests.
+> Thus, Eleazar and Ithamar served as priests.

 ---